-- Continue with your work from today: - Keep in mind the situational factors that influence your course - Revise your learning outcomes.
-Add any revisions you make to Column D of google spreadsheet. - Assessment: look at those LOs; decide what are well aligned assessment options; add to Column E
+- Continue with your work from today: - Keep in mind the situational factors that influence your course - Hone your learning outcomes. - Assessment: look at those LOs; decide what are well aligned assessment options.

 This Work is Creative Commons Licensed

 Attribute to UBC's Centre for Teaching, Learning & Technology